stephenhky/PyTDA/README.md

 draw some insights from them.
 A lot of machine learning algorithms deal with distances, which are extremely useful, but they miss the information the data may carry from their geometry.

-## Modularization
-This is not a repository for a Python package.
-Codes in this repository are for demonstration and described in the blog entries listed below.
-However, there will be an optimized code found in the package [`mogutda`](https://pypi.org/project/mogutda/), and you can refer to the codes in my another repository: [MoguTDA](https://github.com/stephenhky/MoguTDA)

 ## Demo Codes and Blog Entries
 Codes in this repository are demo codes for a few entries of my blog,